michael-welsh/vax-service/README.md

 # vax-service
-python backend for the status of Hong Kong Covid vaccinations
+python based backend for the vaccination count in Hong Kong